TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-creating-alerts-my-scenario-is-not-listed.md

 # Your scenario is not listed

-If you need help figuring out why your scenario is not listed, see the tutorial [Detect threats out-of-the-box](https://docs.microsoft.com/azure/sentinel/tutorial-detect-threats-built-in) for information about:
+If you need help figuring out why your scenario is not listed, see the tutorial [Detect threats out-of-the-box](https://docs.microsoft.com/azure/sentinel/tutorial-detect-threats-built-in).

 ## **Recommended Documents**